The Absolute Best Time for Whale Watching in Newfoundland

 Sperm Whales

-Sperm Whales (Moby Dick) are commonly seen through the summer months and into the fall.
+Sperm whales (Moby Dick) are commonly seen through the summer months and into the fall.
 They’re about 60 feet long and known for their huge, rectangular, block-shaped heads.

 Fin Whales